Shop-specific acts of sustainability per category:

 H&M

-H&M collects textiles regardless of brand and condition.
+H&M collects textiles regardless of the brand and condition.
 They are either reused or sent to recycling.
 H&M members earn points for recycling and get a discount coupon.

 Jumbon Apteekki